MrGladiator14/NFT-RUN/README.md

-# Blockchain game
+# NFT RUN
-Build a play to earn blockchain runner game that rewards tokens and NFTs
+A classic game similar to Chrome Dino where you can claim game rewards in the form of NFTs &amp; Game Tokens.

 ## Technology Stack & Dependencies

 - Solidity (Writing Smart Contract)
-- HTML, Css, Javascript For the website
+- HTML, Css, Javascript & Bootstrap For the website
-- [Infura](https://infura.io/) Account on Infura as a node provider
+- [Alchemy](https://www.alchemy.com/) Account on Alchemy as a node provider
 - [NodeJS](https://nodejs.org/en/) To install Dependencies
 - [Hardhat](https://hardhat.org/) Ethereum development environment
 - [Ethers.js](https://docs.ethers.io/v5/) To interact with the blockchain